 This may not be the most traditional travel spot, but the University of Minnesota Duluth is sure to offer a great vacation.
 The campus sits on a hill that overlooks Lake Superior and gives an unforgettable view.
 Duluth has a lot of outdoor activities to offer visitors.
 Lake Superior is the biggest attraction in the area.
 If you go in warmer months, you can go kayaking and swimming in the lake or go on a boat trip to go fishing.
 If you visit in the winter, you can go skiing or just take in the views Duluth has to offer.
 Duluth has lots of history, and many parks and museums to visit that showcase it.
 Minnesota may not be a first-choice vacation spot for some people, but it will be an unforgettable experience.

-San Diego, California, is one of the most popular tourist destinations in all of the state, so a college visit to the University of San Diego is sure to make for a great trip that has something to offer for everyone.
+There's a fair chance you haven't heard of Escondido, California.
+So while that doesn't sound like a tempting tourist destination, San Diego on the other hand—one of the most popular tourist destinations in all of the state—should, and it's only 30 minutes away!
+A college visit to John Paul the Great Catholic University is sure to make for a great trip that has something to offer for everyone.
 The beaches in San Diego are unreal and definitely worth visiting for at least a day.
 There are also places to go snorkeling and kayaking.
 If you aren’t much of a beach person, there’s the San Diego Zoo and the San Diego Safari Park.
 If you’re into history, you can visit the USS Midway Museum or Old Town San Diego State Historic Park.
 If you’re up for a drive, Disneyland California is less than two hours away, and just a little further than that is Los Angeles, which you could probably spend a full week exploring too.
 California has so much to offer, and San Diego is just the tip of the iceberg.
-Visiting the University of San Diego will make you want to call it home for the next four years.